 - 2.5 Are biodegradable plastics really degradable/compostable?

-- 2.6 Why are short-lived disposable plastic products not simply prohibited?
+- 2.9 Why are single-use plastic products not simply prohibited?

 1.1 How much plastic is consumed annually in Switzerland?

 Around one million tonnes of plastics are used in Switzerland annually.
 Approximately 780,000 tonnes of plastic waste is generated in Switzerland every year.
 Of this, more than half had been used for less than a year, e.g. as packaging.
 More than 80% (around 650,000 tonnes) is collected with household refuse and incinerated.
 In contrast, over one sixth is collected separately, of which 80,000 tonnes are recycled and the non-recyclable share is processed in incinerators and cement factories.